FAQ: Information for health professionals on apheresis platelet psoralen-treated (APPT) and untreated apheresis platelet in PAS-E

 Yes, a paired dose can be issued to a hospital, if specifically requested and if available (e.g., a double dose apheresis platelet unit was collected).
 Standard platelet orders will be issued by the oldest expiry, unless otherwise indicated.
 If a single dose apheresis platelet unit was collected, then this would not be possible.

 The majority of HLA and HPA matched platelets will be pathogen inactivated.
 Untreated apheresis platelets in PAS-E that are HLA or HPA matched are available to order for limited indications.
-Please see question 12.
+Please use the Request for HLA/HPA Selected Platelets form and include requirements for apheresis in PAS (untreated) in the 'Additional Information' section (this includes requests for IUT platelets).

-8. Can aliquots be obtained from an APPT unit for transfusion?
+7. Can aliquots be obtained from an APPT unit for transfusion?
 What is the minimal residual volume of an APPT unit?
+Can APPT units be volume reduced (centrifuged and supernatant removed)?

 No, untreated platelet components are more concentrated than APPT.
 The platelet yield (number of platelets in the bag) is comparable between PPPT, APPT, and untreated apheresis platelet in PAS-E. Please see Table 1 for more information.